oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 : An entity that authenticates a Client Instance and attests it by issuing a Client Attestation JWT.

 Challenge:
-: A String that is the input to a cryptographic challenge-response pattern.
-This is traditionally called a nonce within OAuth.
+: A String that is the input to a cryptographic challenge-response pattern, used to detect replay attacks.
+Within OAuth, this is traditionally called a nonce.

 # Client Attestation JWT {#client-attestation-jwt}